amrutprabhu/amrutprabhu.github.io/data/blog/2022/spring-boot-websockets-stomp-notifications.md

 ## Conclusion

-We just saw how we can send push notifications using the spring boot application with WebSockets and STOMP protocol.
-Instead of using the embedded broker, you can connect an external ActiveMQ instance as it supports STOMP protocol.
+We just saw how we can send push notifications using a spring boot application with WebSockets and STOMP protocol.
+Instead of using the embedded broker, you can connect an external ActiveMQ instance to the application as it supports STOMP protocol.
+We can then relay the messages to the external ActiveMQ instance via the application.

 You can find the entire code on my GitHub repo [here](https://github.com/amrutprabhu/spring-boot-websocket-stomp-push-notification).